Richard McPartland is editor of theNBS.com

 As editor of theNBS.com since 2015 Richard is responsible for commissioning, editing and writing the content you see on the site.

-For the last ten years Richard has specialized in developing and implementing digital strategies with a particular emphasis on content migration, development, and promotion, all of which he's put to good use to deliver hundreds of websites and web services - the most recent of which is the first phase of the redeveloped theNBS.com.
+For the last ten years Richard has specialized in developing and implementing digital strategies with a particular emphasis on content migration, development, and promotion, all of which he's put to good use to deliver hundreds of websites and web services - the most recent of which is the redevelopment of theNBS.com.

 An authoritative guide to planning, creating and living with tall buildings, thoroughly reworked to reflect the latest industry developments, drawing on the advice and knowledge of more than 20 highly respected industry specialists.